memari-majid/Agentic-AI-Systems/docs/paper/03-foundations.md

 ### 3.3.1 Explicit State Management

-LLMs are fundamentally stateless.
-Agentic systems must implement explicit state management:

-- **Environmental State**: Current understanding of the world
-- **Goal State**: Objectives, constraints, success criteria
-- **Progress State**: Completed actions and remaining steps
-- **Memory State**: Relevant historical information

-**Implementation**: Key-value stores, graph databases, or structured conversation history
+Large language models are fundamentally stateless, with each inference being independent.
+Agentic systems must therefore implement explicit state management encompassing environmental state, which represents the current understanding of the world; goal state, which captures objectives, constraints, and success criteria; progress state, which tracks completed actions and remaining steps; and memory state, which maintains relevant historical information.
+State management can be implemented through various mechanisms including key-value stores, graph databases, or structured conversation history.

 ### 3.3.2 Perception-Action Loops